ttu/dotnet-fake-json-server/README.md

 201 Created     : New item is created
 400 Bad Request : New item is null
-409 Conflict    : Collection is a single item
+409 Conflict    : Collection is an object
 ```

 Add _{ "name": "Phil", "age": 40, "location": "NY" }_ to users.